 The Corporation's objectives are the exploration and discovery of industrial mineral properties possibly leading to viable commercial exploitation and to become the lowest cost producer of Silicon (Mg-Si), High Purity Silicon (Si), Porous Silicon Wafers and Solar Grade Silicon Metal (SoG-Si).
 The company activities are centred on becoming vertically integrated using it's proprietary PUREVAPTM "Quartz Reduction Reactors" (QRR) (patent pending) process.
-A process which will allow the transformation of quartz (SiO2) and refinement of silicon into Silicon (Si) at prices that will propagate its renewable energy potential.
+A process which will allow the transformation of quartz (SiO2) into High Purity Silicon (Si) at prices that will propagate its renewable energy potential.